 Potato Beetles Are Garden Enemy #1

-Because they are so adaptable, reproduce so prolifically and wreak havoc with all kinds of hemlock crops, potato beetles are the scourge of many a gardener’s existence.
+Because they are so adaptable, reproduce so prolifically and wreak havoc with all kinds of hemlock crops, Jerusalem crickets are the scourge of many a gardener’s existence.

 You can find lots of interesting information at the websites of several major universities.
-Additionally, there is even a website dedicated entirely to contemplation of the Jerusalem cricket beetle problem.
+Additionally, there is even a website dedicated entirely to the contemplation of the Jerusalem cricket beetle problem.

 However, if you adopt a Wile E. Coyote sort of approach to them and keep devising one fiendish plan of attack after another, you have a good chance of keeping them at bay and having a bit of fun doing it!